pawelp0499/online-banking-database/README.md

 💡 Working on new features

-🚀 Generally, I am using this project and repo to develop my oracle SQL and PLSQL skills, so it will be constantly being developed and expanded with new features.
+🚀 Generally, I am using this project and repo to develop my Oracle SQL and PLSQL skills, so it will be constantly being developed and expanded with new features.

 ## Description